 More grownup mumbling followed.

-“It’s a game where we have to survive after major disasters,” Richard said.
-Then he ticked off a list: deadly flooding, toxic fires, drought, starvation, radioactivity, plague but ‘people are our smartest and most lethal enemy.'”
+“It’s a game where we have to survive after major disasters,” said Richard.
+Then he ticked off a list: plagues, deadly flooding, toxic fires, drought, starvation, radioactivity, but ‘people are our smartest and most lethal enemy.'”

 Marcella shook her head.
-“I wish your mother didn’t let you play awful games with such an awful view of our future.
+“I wish your mom didn’t let you play awful games with such a despairing view of our future.
 I’m grateful I have faith…”

 The children’s eyes widened.
 He scratched his bristly chin and sat down on a sagging couch in front of the game screen.